-It is recognised that some months will require minimal reporting input from the Compliance Inspector - typically earlier in the development process - whilst other months will require more extensive investment of time.
+It is recognised that some months/quarters will require minimal reporting input from the Compliance Inspector - typically earlier in the development process - whilst other months will require more extensive investment of time.

-The schedule contained in Annex 3 requires bidders to submit a fixed fee for the following activities:
+The schedule contained in Annex C requires bidders to submit a fixed fee for the following activities:

 - 1. Start on Site Monitoring Report, inclusive of time for a Pre-Start on Site Meeting with Homes England and Developer

 - 2. Monthly Monitoring Reports

+- 3. Quarterly Monitoring Reports

-- 3. Final Completion Certificate
+- 4. Final Completion Certificate

-Payments will be made on a monthly basis across the anticipated duration of the project.
-For activities 1. and 3. a one-off payment will be made following completion of each activity, and for activity 2.
-Fixed payments will be made on a monthly basis.
+Payments will be made on a monthly or quarterly basis (depending Homes England's decision on the frequency of reporting following the procurement process) across the anticipated duration of the project.

+For activities 1. and 4. a one-off payment will be made following completion of each activity, and for activity 2 or 3 (depending on the option selected by Homes England), fixed payments will be made.

-In the event the project runs beyond the projected programme, or falls short of it, the sum paid to the consultant under Activity 2 will remain fixed per calendar month.
-For example, assuming a cost of £100 per Monthly Monitoring Report for Activity 2 and the project runs for months the consultant will be paid £6,000, and should the project run months the consultant will be paid a sum of £7,000.
+In the event the project runs beyond the projected programme, or falls short of it, the sum paid to the consultant under Activity 2 or 3 will remain fixed per calendar month or quarter (depending on the option selected).
+For example, assuming a cost of $\pm 100$ per Monthly Monitoring Report for Activity 2 and the project runs for 60 months the consultant will be paid $\pm 6,000$ , and should the project run for 70 months the consultant will be paid $\pm 7,000$ .

-Bidders should note that Homes England wishes to avoid a scenario where fixed price offers are tendered with a significant number of conditions/ caveats attached.
+Bidders should note that Homes England wishes to avoid a scenario where fixed price offers are tendered with a significant number of conditions/caveats attached.
 Instead, bidders should seek to tender fixed price cost to Homes England that is reflective of the bidder's risk - and such that the need for conditions/ caveats can be removed.